wp-plugins/wonderm00ns-simple-facebook-open-graph-tags/readme.txt

 = 0.1.8.1 =

-* Fixed the namespace declarations
+* Fixed the namespace declarations.

 = 0.1.8 =